LukeMS/keltor/rst/index.rst

 Founding a Republic
 ********************

 In 478 MLE, king Bartimus Arrnas puts a plan into motion to take the Imperial Throne from House Kalistic.
 He was cruel and ruled by fear, both traits for which his people resented him.
 This resentment was the key to his downfall.
 While king Arrnas worked on his plan, lord Gavin Nentus worked on a counter movement to overthrow him.
-Many influential citizens of Celyd sided with House Nentus and the revolution gained both form and momentum.
+Many influential citizens of `Celyd`_ sided with House Nentus and the revolution gained both form and momentum.

 Once hard evidence of House Arrnas' plan was in lord Nentus' hands he took it to the Imperial Throne along with his plans to overthrow king Arrnas.
 Presented with the problem and a convenient solution that would keep imperial forces from being tied up in a protracted war, the rebellion gain imperial consent and a level of legitimacy that drastically increased its chance of success.
 In less then a year's time, House Arrnas found itself alone and in a pitched battle for survival.
 The fact that no help was given by the empire told House Arrnas that their secret plans for taking control of the empire were not as secret as they had hoped.

 With his desire to take the Imperial Throne dashed and the looming possibility of losing his kingdom, king Arrnas enacted desperate measures to retain his power base.
 Thousands of rebels were executed in the most public and horrible manners possible.
-Their corpses hung from Lechwed's walls was suppose to take the, mostly peasant, rebel army's will to fight.
+Their corpses hung from `Lechwed`_'s walls was suppose to take the, mostly peasant, rebel army's will to fight.
 However, the effect it had was not the one king Arrnas had wanted.
 The rebels were enraged and more citizens joined them.
-By the end, an army of over one- hundred-thousand peasants and warriors from other Houses stormed the city of Lechwed.
+By the end, an army of over one- hundred-thousand peasants and warriors from other Houses stormed the city of `Lechwed`_.
 Entire sections of the city were burned, under orders of king Arrnas, killing masses of rebels and non-rebel commoners.
 It was a bloody battle and would be remembered for generations.

 Former king Bartimus Arrnas was captured and quickly killed by a peasant mob.
 It was a very bloody death made all the more humiliating in that it was at the hands of commoners.
 Stories say, he was ripped apart by the mob's bare hands and pure hate.
 House Nentus quickly took steps to carry out covert orders from the Imperial Throne, killing all the heirs of king Arrnas.
 Then the turning point came.
 House Nentus surprised everyone by fulfilling a promise it made to various key commoner players in the rebellion.
-They suggested and backed a reformation plan that would make Celyd a republic rather than reinstalling the traditional monarchy.
+They suggested and backed a reformation plan that would make `Celyd`_ a republic rather than reinstalling the traditional monarchy.

 There has been speculation that a rebellion based more in the power of the commoners caused no small amount of fear in House Nentus that a similar event would occur should they buy off the major commoner supporters rather then fulfill semi-secret promises to back an alternate form of government.
 In the end, it was the need for imperial support that altered the reformation plan and allowed nobles to maintain the level of control they have.
 There was a big difference between overthrowing a cruel king with the empire's support and breaking away from the empire altogether.

 In the end, House Arrnas was torn apart.
-The nobles of Celyd retained a fair portion of their power and wealth.
+The nobles of `Celyd`_ retained a fair portion of their power and wealth.
 The commoners were appeased.
 House Nentus gained considerable power and wealth.
 The peace of the empire was maintained and a republic was born.

-It is worth noting that the mostly peasant army that took Lechwed was, and still is, the largest army put to field in the history of the empire.
+It is worth noting that the mostly peasant army that took `Lechwed`_ was, and still is, the largest army put to field in the history of the empire.
 Wars are most often fought on a smaller scale.
 Prior to this event, the distinction of largest fighting forces mobilized was held by the Latter Formation Wars of 14 MLE during which all sides fielded an estimated 63,000 warriors.
 Historically speaking, a typical battle during MLE would have 4,000 to 6,000 combatants total.

 Magic
 ######

 Not all the information here should be known to the players at the start of the game.
-While magic is not unknown in the Middle Lands it could be called rare outside of the major cities.
+While magic is not unknown in the `Middle Lands`_ it could be called rare outside of the major cities.
 The same is true of magical items.
 Potions are common enough in most places (at least the herbal based healing variety) but magic weapons and the like are rare beyond major population centers.
 Magic inspires awe as easily as fear in the common people.

 Divine magic is the most common by far but it's not so common that everyone has access to it.
 In fact, herbal remedies are how the common folk get by.
 The average person can easily go their whole life without having been healed of any disease or injury by divine magic.
 A large city will typically have several hundred casters of divine magic among its populous.
 A small town is lucky to have one.
 Expressed as a ratio of divine casters to the general population 1 : 200 would be a fair estimate.

 Arcane magic is very rare.
 The average large city may only have a few dozen casters of arcane magic at best.
 An estimated ratio of arcane casters to the general population would be on the order of 1 : 3000.
 As a side effect, most common folk have no idea what an arcane caster is capable of and hence wild rumors abound.
-This leads to fear and the possibility of hostility toward arcane magic users in the more remote areas of the Middle Lands.
+This leads to fear and the possibility of hostility toward arcane magic users in the more remote areas of the `Middle Lands`_.
 The smart wizard will keep a low profile in such remote regions.
 All wizards remember that legends told by commoners say magic was responsible for the Savage Time.

 The use of magic in warfare is limited.
 This is both a factor of how rare it is as well as an active campaign by users of magic to avoid being tools in the hands of nobles and other wagers of war.
 Due to this, exceptionally few wizards will even think of setting up a school in a city not ruled by wizards.
 This does not mean a wizard will not take an apprentice or two regardless of where they live.
 Those that dare open true schools in unapproved cities will find an endless stream of wizards coming to close it down by whatever means are necessary.
 Priest are not so extreme but they also have a faith to spread as well.
 They tend toward frightening nobles and leaders with retribution from their deity should the noble try to force a distasteful service from the priest.
 All firmly hold that casting spells is not a business and doing so for gold is generally distasteful.
 This makes spell casters for hire rare.